 - International Mobile Satellite Organization (IMSO) - an intergovernmental body established to ensure that Inmarsat continues to meet its public service obligations, including obligations relating to the GMDSS.
 IMSO is an observer at IMO meetings.

-IMSO is headquartered in London and has 94 Member States.
+IMSO is headquartered in London and has around 100 Member States.
 It aims to guarantee that services are provided by Inmarsat Ltd. free from any discrimination and in a peaceful way to all persons living or working in locations that are inaccessible to conventional, terrestrial means of communication.
 IMSO also ensures that the principles of fair competition are observed.